About His Girl Fryday

 A dream deeply rooted in one far greater than my own…

-…that one day, the body of Christ will find its true form: to be a unified house of prayer, a devoted people steadfast in making disciple-makers and a place of authentic community where compassion, honor, and love abounds.
+…that one day, the body of Christ will find its true form: to be a unified house of prayer, devoted in making disciple-makers and a place of authentic community where compassion, honor, and love abound.

-As a full-time volunteer youth pastor with a permanent governmental position on the side, I know how hard the balancing act can be.
+As a part-time hour/full-time effort youth pastor with a full-time hour state job on the side, I know how hard the balancing act can be.
 I know how hard it is to obey God while many cruise on by in the fast lane.

 And I know how hard it can be to trust God’s game-plan, especially when you feel your purpose is obsolete.

 But even in life’s lowest moments, I can’t help but wonder how modern-day shepherds are to righteously carry the torch in a time when people are more complacent and time increasingly precious.

 Many leaders, like you, have probably asked yourself the same thing, wondering how to run an efficient race when the amount of diversions and deceptions are at historic levels.